• Skip to main content

 Meet the talent behind Brookland Workshop

 Amanda Frayer is the CEO and Lead Designer of Brookland Workshop, LLC.
 She has a BA in Journalism from the University of Texas at Austin, and a MFA from the Savannah College of Art and Design.
 Her early career was spent working with Consumer Reports advocacy division.
 During those 8 years, she honed her design skills.
 Eventually, she went into business for herself, bringing her talents to other non-profits, small businesses, b-corps, and startups.
 (See clients.)
 Projects have included illustration, layout, websites, advertisements, art builds, and infographics.
-Pro bono, she manages a website for her neighborhood civic association, offers graphic design to her local farm, illustrates and designs materials for the DC statehood movement and climate marches.
+Pro bono, she manages a website for her neighborhood civic association and illustrates materials for the DC statehood movement.

 Perpetually curious about how things work, Amanda picks up new skills like loose change.
 She tends a huge urban garden, and is active with her local farm.
 She is a fierce advocate for native pollinator gardens, urban homesteading, and slowing down to smell the milkweed.
 Sometimes she’s behind a desk, but more often you’d find her tinkering in her workshop, learning to weld, read tarot, or brew beer.

 In 2018, she started a second business, Mayapple Soaps with a community-minded ethos.
-Just as we all need access to healthy local food, we also deserve chemical-free skin products with wholesome, regionally-grown ingredients.
-Many corporate organic brands are not as good for the environment or our bodies as assumed.
+Just as we all need access to healthy local food, we also deserve chemical-free skin products with wholesome, regionally grown ingredients.
+Many corporate organic brands are not as good for our bodies or the environment as assumed.
 Some contain harmful chemicals, palm oil, and synthetic fragrances.
-This green-washing is deeply troubling to those who care about health and the natural world.
+This “green washing” is deeply troubling to those who care about health and the natural world.

-Mayapple Soaps are traditional cold-process soap and skincare products that are free of parabens, sodium lauryl sulfate (or similar), petroleum products, synthetic colors and fragrances.
-Amanda’s recipes feature botanicals grown right in her Brookland garden, with goat milk raised sustainably in nearby Loudoun County, Virginia.
+Mayapple Soaps are traditional cold-process soap and skincare products that are free of parabens, sodium lauryl sulfate (or similar), petroleum products, and synthetic fragrances.
+Amanda’s recipes feature botanicals grown right in her Brookland garden, with goat milk raised sustainably in nearby Bluemont, Virginia.
 They are produced in small batches in a solar-powered kitchen, wrapped lovingly with compostable papers, then bike-delivered to DC customers.
-You can find Mayapple Soaps at local markets, in CSA shares, or by ordering online.
+You can find Mayapple Soaps at local markets or by ordering online.
 Nurture wild beauty with your next bar of soap.